Thinking about learning a little blacksmithing?

 The First Half-Hour (or so) – We talk about shop safety, sign the accident and liability waiver, and get familiar with the equipment we’re going to be using that day.
 This includes the forge, anvils, tongs, hammers, and steel.
 We also talk about different types of forges and anvils and the benefits of each.

-45 minutes in – Students start forging!
-The rest of the time is dedicated to students making their projects while Terran provides guidance and tips along the way.
+45 minutes in – You start forging!
+The rest of the time is dedicated to you making your projects while Terran provides guidance and tips along the way.
 This is a learning process and questions are encouraged.

 20 minutes left in class – We go over finishing techniques while applying a traditional beeswax finish to what we’ve made.
 This seals the metal against moisture.